 (f) County standards are met as provided in Chapter 17.145 LCC.

 (2) The hearings examiner may condition such master plan based on written recommendations in environmental documents, the comprehensive plan, and as otherwise necessary to comply with the requirements of this ordinance.

-(3) The hearings examiner shall hold an open record hearing and shall issue a final decision.

-(4) A master plan under this chapter is a quasi-judicial process to enable development of the subject property consistent with the guidelines and standards of this chapter.
-A final decision shall be final unless appealed pursuant to Chapter 36.70C RCW.
-[Ord.
-1170B, 2000]

 Chapter 17.125 ESSENTIAL PUBLIC FACILITIES